All Episodes

 Because that's the description to handle most people in this country who are below the poverty line.

-This figure of 36 million people go to bed hungry every night.
+And this figure of 36 million people go to bed hungry every night.

-Maybe they don't need dinner, who knows?
+Maybe they don't need dinner.

-But that is just that is absurd.
+But that is absurd.

-That is it is just patently ridiculous.
+It is just patently ridiculous.

 And this kind of politics is shameful to me because it's filled with lies and distortions.

-It creates uh uh well false impressions of people, and ultimately it ends up destroying people's faith in their own country.
+And ultimately, it ends up destroying people's faith in their own country.

-And make no mistake, uh Senator Kennedy and his ilk would love for you to start doubting capitalism.
+And make no mistake, Senator Kennedy and his ilk would love for you to start doubting capitalism.

 They would love for you to start doubting free marketism.